 The following itineraries are designed to help you build the ideal tour of the region.
 For more information and additional resources, feel free to Contact Us.

-Day One: Arrive at the Roanoke Valley Visitor Information Center and receive a personal welcome and sightseeing tour led by a local step-on guide.
-Your first stop will be the Roanoke Star and Overlook where you'll see the Valley's famed neon star and take in a stunning view of the region.
+Day One: Arrive at the Roanoke Valley Visitor Information Center and receive a personal welcome to Virginia's Blue Ridge.
+Your first stop will be the Roanoke Star and Overlook, where you'll see our famed neon star and take in a stunning view of the region.

-Next is shopping and browsing at the Historic Farmers' Market, where there are lots of unique shops, galleries and restaurants.
-A tour of the #1 Fire Station follows.
-The station was built in 1907 and is modeled after Independence Hall in Philadelphia.
+Next is shopping and browsing at the Historic Roanoke City Market, where there are lots of unique shops, galleries and restaurants.

-Then, tour the Virginia Museum of Transportation which houses nearly 60 pieces of rolling stock including the Class J-611 and 1218 steam engines.
+Then, tour the Virginia Museum of Transportation, which houses nearly 60 pieces of train cars and locomotives, including the Class J-611 and 1218 steam engines.
 Top off your first day with dinner and a private tour of the O. Winston Link Museum or a live evening performance.

-Day Three: Relax and enjoy the scenery on the beautiful Blue Ridge Parkway and enjoy stops at Mabry Mill, one of the most photographed places on the Parkway followed by lunch and wine tasting at Chateau Morrisette Winery.
+Day Three: Relax and enjoy the scenery on the beautiful Blue Ridge Parkway and enjoy a stop at Mabry Mill, one of the most photographed places on the parkway, followed by lunch and wine tasting at Chateau Morrisette Winery.

-Day One: When you arrive, go directly to the Roanoke Star on Mill Mountain for a breathtaking view of the region and check in on Facebook.
-Take a photo at the overlook and add it to Instagram (Don't forget to use our #BlueRidgeDay hashtag!) or check out the starcam to see your group on camera - www.roanokeva.gov/starcam.
+Day One: When you arrive, go directly to the Roanoke Star on Mill Mountain for a breathtaking view of the region.
+Take a photo at the overlook and add it to Instagram (Don't forget to use our #BlueRidgeDay hashtag!) or check out the Starcam to see your group on camera.
 (For a more active day, hike up Mill Mountain.)

-Day Two: Choose from a visit to Dixie Caverns and hike a portion of the Appalachian Trail with Muddy Squirrel (an outdoor adventure guide) or tour the National D-Day Memorial and Thomas Jefferson's Poplar Forest.
+Day Two: Choose from a visit to Dixie Caverns and hike a portion of the Appalachian Trail with Roanoke Mountain Adventures (an outdoor adventure guide) or tour the National D-Day Memorial and Thomas Jefferson's Poplar Forest.

 Day Two: Follow the Historic Gainsboro Tour of African American Culture.
 Learn about the Gainsboro neighborhood and how it played a critical role in the development of African American culture in the region.

-The tour also features Dumas Center for Artistic and Cultural Development, which is the former Dumas Hotel.
-The hotel provided accommodations to many world renowned singers and musicians who performed in the area, including Louis Armstrong, Dizzy Gillespie, Duke Ellington, Ella Fitzgerald and many more.
+The tour also features the Dumas Center for Artistic and Cultural Development, which is the former Dumas Hotel.
+The hotel provided accommodations to many world-renowned singers and musicians who performed in the area, including Louis Armstrong, Dizzy Gillespie, Duke Ellington, Ella Fitzgerald and many more.

 Visitors will learn about the unique history of the Gainsboro Library and see the homeplaces of former African American residents in the Gainsboro community.

-Next is shopping and browsing at the Historic Farmers' Market, where there are lots of unique shops, galleries and restaurants for lunch on your own (other options include a lunch at the historic Hotel Roanoke or picnic at the Virginia Museum of Transportation.
+Next is shopping and browsing at the Historic Roanoke City Market, where there are lots of unique shops, galleries and restaurants for lunch.

 Breakfast at The Roanoker Restaurant - sample made-from-scratch biscuits, sausage gravy and country ham.
 Discover why The Roanoker Restaurant has been featured on Today on NBC and Southern Living.